 Linda: The heavenly scene was a picture of cooperation and co-creativity.
 When we are out for ourselves, there is a big price to pay.
 When we learn to cooperate fully with others, we are all nourished.
 Our lives are enhanced.
 We do not feel alone, nor are we encumbered with meeting life’s challenges unsupported.
 We have people in our life that will work with us to create a truly exciting, and joyful life.

-These conditions of trust and mutual respect can be hard won.
+These conditions of trust and mutual respect can be hard-won.
 A couple can arrive in the magical zone where there is no distinction between work and play.
-With lots of laughter, pure enjoyment and a deep mutual respect for the different contributions we each bring.
-We forget about time; hours going by without out our noticing because we are so absorbed in the process.
+With lots of laughter, pure enjoyment and deep mutual respect for the different contributions we each bring.
+We forget about time; hours going by without our noticing because we are so absorbed in the process.

 An image of the intimacy stage is a couple standing across from each other, melting into each other’s eyes, experiencing the bliss of connection and merger.
 Perhaps there are tears in their eyes because they are so moved by their love.
 If you have ever laughed and cried at the same time, you know the experience of crying for joy.
 This couple is filled with love to overflowing.
 When they are completely filled, they turn to stand side by side, facing out into the world.

 This turning to face the world is the transition from the intimacy to the co-creative stage.
 Whereas at first the intensity of the energy is contained in the relationship between the pair, it fills to overflowing and naturally seeks a wider area of distribution.
 The couple feels compelled to take the understanding that they experience and move with it out into the larger world, to touch others in some way with the depth of their transformative love.